bboriss/MERN-BikeToursNewYork/README.md

 This project is a simple Bike Tours Displayer.
 It fetches data from MongoDB Atlas Sample Training Collection (sample_training.trips).
 It requires basic authentication and authorization.
 If user wants to see tour details and map with instructions, first has to login.
 Before logging in, registration should be done through the service like POSTMAN, Talend API Tester or some other service that represents api.
-Authentication is done using JWT.
+Authentication is done using JWT package.

 ## Prerequisites